 Don’t think you have enough time to make dinner?
 Think again!
-Flavorful vegan Scampi made with cashews from Real Food, Really Fast by Hannah Kaminsky takes only a few minutes to cook.
+Flavorful vegan Scampi made with cashews takes just a few minutes to cook.
 Dinner will be ready before you know it!
 It's perfect for busy weeknights, but it's also great for date night and dinner parties.
 This easy recipe takes just about 10 minutes from start to finish.
-It’s vegan with a gluten-free option.
+It's vegan with a gluten-free option.